GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 You have photos taken by visitors in `gs://<YOUR_BUCKET>/attraction_parc_photos/`.
 Some are from Disneyland, some are not.

 - Create an **Object Table** in BigQuery that references these images.
-- Use Gemini via BigQuery ML to identify which photos are actually from Disneyland.
-- Create a table `images_analysis` with a boolean column `is_disneyland`.
+- Use Gemini via BigQuery ML (`AI.GENERATE_TEXT` and the model you've creaated in the previous challenge) to identify which photos are actually from Disneyland and store the results in a table `images_analysis` with the `uri` of the image and a boolean column `is_disneyland`.

 #### RAG System for Brochures

 While waiting in line, visitors want fun facts.
 You have PDF brochures in `gs://<YOUR_BUCKET>/disneyland_brochures/`.

 - Create an **Object Table** for the PDF files.
-- Use the pre-provided Python UDF `chunk_pdf` to parse the PDFs into chunks.
+- Use the pre-provided Python UDF `chunk_pdf` to parse the PDFs into chunks, store the results in a new table `brochures_chunks` with the columns `uri` and `chunk`.
-- Generate embeddings for these chunks using a remote model.
+- Create a new embbedding model in BigQuery and generate embeddings for these chunks using it.
 - Perform a **Vector Search** to answer questions like: *"Where to eat a tex-mex meal buffet-style?"*
 - Generate an augmented answer using the search results.